 - Receding gums

 - Sensitive gums which are painful to the touch

 - Shiny appearance of gums

 How We Can Help

-If you suspect that you have gingivitis, it’s important to address it right away before your symptoms become more severe.
-The earlier gingivitis is diagnosed, the more easy, painless, and affordable treatment will be.
-At Friendly Dentistry, we have the experience, equipment, and personalized care necessary to nip your gingivitis symptoms in the bud.
+If you suspect that you have gingivitis, it’s important to address it right away, and seek treatment before your symptoms become more severe.
+The earlier gingivitis is diagnosed, the more painless and quick the treatment will be.
+At Friendly Dentistry, we have the experience, equipment, and personalized care necessary to treat your gingivitis and keep your smile bright.